 From hand knitting to using the sewing machine and for beginners to more advanced people: this book has it all.

 2. Sewing For Dummies.

-This book by Jan Saunders Maresh is more suitable for beginners that want to save a buck and sew their own clothing, or breath some life into existing clothes.
+This book by Jan Saunders Maresh is more suitable for beginners who want to save a buck and sew their own clothing, or breathe some life into existing clothes.

 It contains easy-to-follow instructions and the step-by-step illustrations make it easier to learn.

 - There is still a large variety of other books available, but I would think that you would prefer the ones for miniature clothes which have the size of Barbie dolls or similar small sizes.

 These particular books can be extra helpful for miniature clothes because they help in the manufacturing process which is specific to these little clothes.

 For example, for miniature clothes, you need to join the fabric for the shoulders first, and only then you add the sleeves, which is different from the confection of real-size clothes (it’s the opposite).

 In short, I would advise the next sewing books for making miniature clothes:

 This book by LittleAmelie is for people who already know how to sew.
 It has a total of 10 doll clothes sewing patterns with instruction photos included.
 The patterns are for: